twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 348 Give up what is before, give up what is behind, give up what is in the middle, when thou goest to the other shore of existence; if thy mind is altogether free, thou wilt not again enter into birth and decay.

+   * - Cited from DLMBS [8]_
+     - | **DhP 348**
+       | Let go of the past, let go of the future.
+       | Let go of the present.
+When you cross over to the other shore of existence,
+       | and your mind will be completely free,
+       | you will never again come to birth and aging.
+[DLMBSFn-V348]_

 .. _Dhp349: